A new day for .gov

 CISA now administers the .gov top-level domain (TLD), a milestone required within 120 days of enactment of the DOTGOV Act.
 Since that day, we’ve:

-- and worked to put .gov on solid programmatic footing at CISA going forward.
+- Worked to put .gov on solid programmatic footing at CISA going forward

 A new price for .gov

 In conversations with current, former, and potential .gov registrants, one concern was raised above all others: the price of .gov domains, $400 per year.
 Though .gov is like a gated community – a digital space that’s only available to genuine U.S.-based government organizations – government IT administrators have often found the higher price hard to justify to their management in the face of lower-cost alternatives, typically priced at less than $20 annually from other TLDs.
 This is felt most acutely by smaller municipalities and the election community.